semodi/mbpol_calculator/README.md

 # mbpol_calculator
-MBPol calculator for the atomic simulation environment (ASE).
-The calculator implements an interface to OpenMM from which the MBPol plugin can be used.
+MB-pol calculator for the atomic simulation environment (ASE).
+The calculator implements an interface to OpenMM from which the MB-pol plugin can be used.

 ## Installation